Ian Ho

 Ian Yentou Ho (何甄陶; born 25 April 1997) is a freestyle swimmer.
 Born in the United States, he represents Hong Kong internationally.
 He competed in the 2020 Summer Olympics.
 He won silver in the men's 50-metre freestyle for Hong Kong during the 2022 Asian Games in Hangzhou.
+Ian is the fastest 50m freestyler in Hong Kong history, with a record of 21.71.

 Ho swam collegiately at Virginia Tech.

 Education

 Ho studied at Virginia Tech in Blacksburg Virginia.
 His received his undergraduate degree in mechanical engineering.
 Ho participated in research in Virginia Tech's DREAMS lab (pictured).